Create a conditional task in a Cortex XSOAR playbook.

 Conditional tasks are used for determining different paths for your playbook.
-You can use conditional tasks for something simple like proceeding if a certain integration exists, or whether a user account has an email address.
+You can use conditional tasks for something simple like proceeding if a certain integration exists, or if a user account has an email address.

 Alternatively, you can use conditional tasks for more complex situations.
 For example, if an indicator was enriched and the verdict was set to malicious, escalate the incident for managerial approval.
 However, if the indicator reputation is unknown or benign, proceed down a different route.

 If the playbook was installed from a content pack, duplicate or detach the playbook, before creating a conditional task.

 In the Task Name field, type a meaningful name for the task that corresponds to the data you are collecting.